14 Kitchen Essentials You Need In Your Apartment

 If you’re gonna cook, you’ll need some cooking utensils.
-Our basic list includes tongs, a wooden spoon, a slotted spoon (for taking small items out of boiling water without getting that boiling water all over you), a whisk (for stirring creamy sauces or cake mixes), a spatula (remember that pancake?), a can opener and a meat thermometer (optional if you’re not a meat eater).
+Our basic list includes tongs, a wooden spoon, a slotted spoon, a whisk (for stirring creamy sauces or cake mixes), a spatula (remember that pancake?), a can opener and a meat thermometer (optional if you’re not a meat eater).
 Like the dinnerware, we prefer to make it easy on ourselves and buy these utensils in one big set instead of hunting each of them down individually.
 This set has everything you need to be fully functional in the kitchen.

 9. Pot Holders And Oven Mitts